DevExpress-Examples/out-of-maintenance-winforms-dashboard-beforeexportdocument-event/Readme.md

 This example demonstrates how to hide dashboard filter items when a dashboard is exported to PDF and the [ExportFilters](https://docs.devexpress.com/Dashboard/DevExpress.DashboardCommon.DashboardPdfExportOptions.ExportFilters) export option is set to **false**.

-This method can be the used to handle the following events:
+This method can be used to handle the following events:

 * [DashboardDesigner.BeforeExportDocument](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWin.DashboardDesigner.BeforeExportDocument)
 * [DashboardViewer.BeforeExportDocument](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWin.DashboardViewer.BeforeExportDocument)